Blues Traveler: Mainstream breakthrough

-The band's fourth album, titled four, was produced by the team of Michael Barbiero and Steve Thompson and released in late 1994.
+The band's fourth album, titled Four, was produced by the team of Michael Barbiero and Steve Thompson and released in late 1994.
 The upbeat pop single "Run-Around" became the group's first chart hit followed by "Hook".
 "Run-Around" won a Grammy Award and broke a record for most weeks on the chart.

 Blues Traveler appeared at Woodstock '94 and later became an opening act for The Rolling Stones.
 The band played on the 1995 season premiere of Saturday Night Live as a last-minute replacement for Prince.
 They were featured in an episode of the sitcom Roseanne, and later recorded the show's theme song for its final season.
 The 1996 comedy film Kingpin featured the group playing their song "But Anyway" during the closing credits.

 The group recorded the Johnny Rivers song "Secret Agent Man" for the film Ace Ventura: When Nature Calls at Icon Recording Studios in St. Louis, Missouri and the Bob Seger song "Get Out of Denver" for the film Things to Do in Denver When You're Dead, as well as Fats Domino's "I'm Walkin for Rebel Highway: Cool and the Crazy.
 Several previously recorded Blues Traveler songs were included on film soundtracks, including The Last Seduction, Speed, Very Bad Things, White Man's Burden, and The Truth About Cats & Dogs.
-The band also appeared in the film Blues Brothers 2000 and on its soundtrack, playing "Maybe I'm Wrong", an original composition with a classic blues-rock sound.
+The band also appeared as themselves in the 1998 film Blues Brothers 2000 and on its soundtrack, playing "Maybe I'm Wrong", an original composition with a classic blues-rock sound.
+The band made an appearance performing as themselves in the 1999 independent film Wildflowers, which had been filmed a couple of years earlier.
 Blues Traveler recorded the Sly & the Family Stone song "I Want to Take You Higher" for the NORML compilation album Hempilation and the John Lennon song "Imagine" for the Lennon tribute album Working Class Hero.
 The original song "Christmas" was included on the benefit album A Very Special Christmas 3.